quixio/quix-docs/docs/cli/cli-quickstart.md

 # Quix CLI Quickstart

+## Overview

-In this guide you use the Quix CLI to create a simple pipeline on the command line, and test it locally by running it in Docker.
+In this guide you will use the Quix CLI to create a simple pipeline, and test it locally by running it in Docker.

+You will learn how to:
+1. **Install Quix CLI**: Get the CLI tool up and running on your local machine.
+2. **Verify Dependencies**: Ensure you have all necessary tools like Docker and Git.
+3. **Initialize a Quix Project**: Set up your project directory and configuration files.
+4. **Create Source and Transform Applications**: Build applications to produce and process data.
+5. **Run and Manage Your Pipeline**: Run your pipeline locally using Docker and manage it through the Quix CLI.

+By the end of this guide, you'll have a fully functional data pipeline running locally.
+Let's get started!

 ## Prerequisites

-This guide assumes you have the following installed:
+This guide assumes you have the following installed in your local machine:

 * [Docker Desktop](https://docs.docker.com/engine/install/){target=_blank}
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git){target=_blank}